trimstray/nginx-admins-handbook/README.md

 - **[HTTP Made Really Easy](https://www.jmarshall.com/easy/http/)**
 - **[Hypertext Transfer Protocol Specification](https://www.w3.org/Protocols/)**

-And if you love security (cryptology) keep your eye on this one: [Cryptology ePrint Archive](https://eprint.iacr.org/).
+If you love security and cryptology keep your eye on this one: [Cryptology ePrint Archive](https://eprint.iacr.org/).
+It explores themes of cipher suites, tls versions, attacks and many other.

 ## General disclaimer

-When I was studying architecture of NGINX I found a lot of information about it.
-I was interested in everything about NGINX, and around NGINX, showing tips & tricks, hacks and rules without completely boring socks off or treating the subject casually.

-I was a little disappointed because I've never found one guide that covers the most important things in suitable form.
+When I was studying architecture of HTTP servers I became interested in NGINX.
+I found a lot of information about it but I've never found one guide that covers the most important things in suitable form.
+I was a little disappointed.

+I was interested in everything: NGINX internals, functions, security best practice, performance optimisation, nice tips & tricks, hacks and rules, but all documents treated the subject casually.

-Of course, we also have great resources like a [Official Documentation](https://nginx.org/en/docs/) - it's definitely the best place for us.
+Of course, now I know that we also have great resources like a [Official Documentation](https://nginx.org/en/docs/) - it's definitely the best place for us.

 For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.

-That's why I created this repository - to help us to configure high performing NGINX web and proxy servers that are fast, secure and stable.
-I still have a lot [to improve and to do](#todo-list).
+That's why I created this repository.

   > This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments but not only).
 Many of these refer to external resources.

-Throughout this handbook you will explore the many features of NGINX, and how to use them.
-It touches a lot of the functions (e.g. security, performance, 3rd party modules) of NGINX.
+Throughout this handbook you will explore the many features of NGINX.
+You'll also learn how to use them properly.

 If you do not have the time to read hundreds of articles this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and WebOps.
 I think it can also be a good complement to official documentations.

 I did my best to make this handbook a single and consistent.
+Of course I still have a lot [to improve and to do](#todo-list).
 I hope you enjoy it, and fun with it.

 Before you start remember about the two most important things: